Dealing with the Difficult Athlete – ADHD

 Preparation was great, and the coach and I worked together a lot.
 If my daughter had a rough day at school, I would make a phone call just “warning” her that she had a rough day, so I didn’t know what she was going to get out of her.
 The coach came up with a great thing – special cheer fairy dust.
 She brought my daughter into her office one day before practice and explained to her that she had a very special magic fairy dust.
 She told my daughter that it was super special and super-secret because only “special” cheerleaders could get the magic fairy dust (which looked conspicuously like very fine glitter).
 The dust would give the special ones the power of cheer.
 They would cheer louder, tumble better and stunt better than anyone else, but only if they were that special one.
 She told my daughter that she “thought” she was the special one for her team, so she got to get sprinkled with the dust.
 (To ease everyone’s fears – the coach phoned me to tell me the “secret” so that my child wasn’t told to keep a secret from her mother) She sprinkled the “dust” onto her head, and from there she had great practices, only 2 meltdowns in the entire season, and actually worked during practices.

 Why did I tell all of this?
 Because it is imperative for parents with children with ANY need – not just those classified as “special needs”, but a child that might have high anxiety, ADHD, be stubborn, etc. – to communicate with the coaches that are working with your child.
 You can’t “ignore” a condition or diagnosis.
 You can’t “label” a child as a bad child or lazy.
 You can’t just not care about the child if they are on your team.
 I work with developmentally disabled adults, and my learning from that has been my biggest help with my daughter even though she has ADHD.
-I have more patience with her, I know some “tricks” in dealing with her, and I have used techniques in dealing with her as I have learned in dealing with developmentally disabled adults behaviorally.
+I have more patience with her, I know some “tricks” in dealing with her, I know where to buy adderall online overnight for cheap, and I have used techniques in dealing with her as I have learned in dealing with developmentally disabled adults behaviorally.
 When I get a new “member” of my day service (the adults come here for the day to do things within the community, to learn daily living skills (that many of us take for granted), and to have a social connection with their community), the very first thing I do is read about their “diagnosis”.
 I read up about Autism, Angelman’s Syndrome, Downs Syndrome, MS, Asperger’s (a form of Autism), Autism Spectrum Disorder, neurological delays, ADHD, Anxiety Disorder, Bipolar Disorder, PTSD, Depression, and Narcissistic Personality Disorder. . .
 I read up on them and have my staff also read up on them.
 Why?
 Because you have to deal with individuals in a very different way when the condition – one they can’t help – is involved.
 I had a woman at my service with Narcissistic Personality Disorder along with her cognitive disabilities and seizure disorder.
 I will tell you that woman was the first one that ever got me so frustrated that I had almost quit my own business.
 A person with Narcissistic Personality Disorder takes thinking of only themselves to the highest degree.
 It is to the point of it being a joke it is so blatant.
 A narcissist thinks of themselves, but does have the capacity for empathy and sympathy of others.
 A person with Narcissistic Personality Disorder does not.
 This woman got a time wrong for an outing we were going on one day (so missed the outing) and then turned around and blamed ME for her missing it.
 “You told me 12:30!”
 “I did not!
 Why would I tell you 12:30 when on the calendar that everyone got – including you – said 11:30?!”
 Yes – that was the argument we had.
 She stormed off, never coming to the service again, and that I was a liar.
 I had even showed her the calendar when she said it had no time on it, and she STILL argued I was wrong.
 Then I read up on Narcissistic Personality Disorder that a doctor wrote that had treated people dealing with them.
 In reading that book I learned two things: 1.
 There are people suffering from Narcissistic Personality Disorder walking around in everyday life that have no clue they suffer from anything; and I KNOW some of them, and 2.
 How to deal with people that suffer from this condition.
 That book kept me out of prison for a murder charge, and it also taught me in dealing with people in general.
 Even though it was specifically to deal with those “suffering” from NPD, when “normal” people are acting rather narcissistic or selfish, I pull out those same techniques in dealing with them.
 When my child does it, I deal with her the very same way.

 Education is key.
 Educating yourself is huge, and then “thinking outside the box” in dealing with the person with the diagnosis (or just is suspected of it) is how this will help.
 Someone that is an “attention seeker” (those kids that are always “Watch me!”
 “Look what I can do!”
 “Know what I did?” to the point of you losing your patience) will drive you looney!
 But knowing how to deal will help.
 “I can’t right now, I am speaking to Coach Sally about the competition.
 I will watch you when it is time.”
 When there is a constant “injured” athlete – the one that limps when they “roll” their ankle or will sit down because they bruised their elbow – is an “attention seeker”.
 They are ones that you look at the injury, and then when you see it is nothing more than a bruise, you say, “You are fine.
 Get back out there.
 There’s nothing wrong.”
 You do NOT accommodate them, and you do NOT allow them to sit down and rest.
 They make the choice of finishing practice or if it is so bad they have to leave practice, they call their parents and then must go to the Urgent care doctors Arizona and have a note for the next practice with clearance to participate.
 It will only take one or two times of sticking to that to cure them.
 Babying an “attention seeker” will get you into the most trouble.
 Those with ADHD can be attention seekers.